 USA Softball NCAA NFHS

 Illegal Pitch Effect

-1) If the batter hits the ball and reaches first base safely, and if all other runners have advanced at least one base on the batted ball, the illegal pitch is nullified.
+JO: 1) If the batter hits the ball and reaches first base safely, and if all other runners have advanced at least one base on the batted ball, the illegal pitch is nullified.
 All action as a result of the batted ball stands.
 No option is given.
 When a runner passes a base, the runner is considered to have touched that base.
 2) Otherwise, the manager has the option to take the result of the play, or the illegal pitch is enforced by awarding a ball to the batter.
 3) If an illegal pitch hits the batter out of the strike zone, the batter is awarded first base and all runners are awarded one base only if forced.
-Effect (2) If the batter does not reach first base safely or if any runner fails to advance at least one base, the coach of the offensive team may choose the result of the play or the standard effect for an illegal pitch, which is that a ball is awarded to the batter, and each base runner advances one base.
+Effect (2) If the batter does not reach first base safely or if any runner fails to advance at least one base, the coach of the offensive team may choose the result of the play or the standard effect for an illegal pitch, which is that a ball is awarded to the batter.
 (3) If the batter is hit by an illegal pitch not swung at, the batter is awarded first base, and each other base runners advance one base, only if forced.
 (4) If ball four is an illegal pitch, the batter is awarded first base, and each other base runners advance one base, only if forced.
-10.8 EFFECT Same as USA Softball 6-1-1 Excepti on 1, 2, 3,4
+Same as USA Softball 6-1-1 Excepti on 1, 2, 3,4

 Covering the Pitcher's Plate

 No such Rule A team representative or player shall not intentionally cover the pitcher's plate nor erase the line of the pitcher's lane.
 EFFECT: For a first violation in a game, a ball shall be awarded to the batter.
 Subsequent violation by the same team shall result in the violator(s) being ejected.
 2.20.3 No Rule in NFHS

 Pitching Lane

 The Pitcher's step must be forward and stay within the 24" length of the pitchers plate.
-We do not draw a pitcher's lane.
-6.31 The Pitcher's Lane: The area to which the pitcher is restricted when pitching.
-The lane is lines drawn on the field of play.
-2.26 10.4.2 Same as USA Softball 6-1-2c
+A pitcher's lane is not drawn.
+6.31 The Pitcher's Lane: The area to which the pitcher is restricted when pitching, the stride foot is allowed to be on the pitcher's lane/pitcher's plate.
+The lane are lines drawn on the field of play.
+10.1.1, The Pitcher's step must be forward and partially within the 24" length of the pitcher's play.
+A pitcher's lane is not drawn.
+6-1-2c

 Foreign Substance